nulldxx/docker-snap/README_DOCKER.md

 ## 🔍 Troubleshooting

 ### No images showing up?
-- Check that your images are in the mounted directory
+- Check that your media files are in the mounted directory
-- Ensure image files have supported extensions
+- Ensure files have supported extensions
 - Verify volume mounting path is correct
 - Check directory permissions